patrini32/music.madefor.cc/README.md

-# music.madefor.cc - DFPWM audio converter for Computronics and CC: Tweaked
+# test - DFPWM audio converter for Computronics and CC: Tweaked

 A small web app which converts audio files to DFPWM, an audio codec used by Computronics and CC: Tweaked's speakers.